aptos-labs/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-cli.md

 }
 ```

-We give `Metadata` the `key` ability so that the module contract can store it as a global resource at an address.
-This means we can retrieve it in the contract later if we know of an address with the `Metadata` resource.
+We give `MintConfig` the `key` ability so that the module contract can store it as a global resource at an address.
+This means we can retrieve it in the contract later if we know of an address with the `MintConfig` resource.

 We set this data to the deploying account in our `init_module` function, which is set when we first publish the module.